leeyuhm/dst-project-1/README.md

 # Heart failure mortality prediction

 A piece of coursework from the University of Bristol module *Data Science Toolbox*.
+This body of work was awarded with a first-class mark of 82.

 ## Overview